Title IV Compliance Requirements

 Last spring the University was made aware of federal regulations requiring that student attendance/engagement in classes must be confirmed early in the semester.
 The Provost’s Office has provided the following summary regarding the new Title IV Regulations:

 “Federal regulation mandates that federal financial aid funds (Title IV) may only be disbursed to students who are actually enrolled and engaged in coursework.
 This regulation mandates that institutions provide evidence of engagement early in each semester.
 Failure to provide evidence includes sizeable fees and fines for the university.
-To comply with this mandate, all instructors of undergraduate and graduate courses (including lab courses), independent studies, online courses, and research credit will be required to confirm student attendance or engagement in classes during the two-week period following the last day to add a class.
-For fall semester, 2018, the last day to add a course is August 28.”
+To comply with this mandate, all instructors of undergraduate and graduate courses (including lab courses), independent studies, online courses, and research credit will be required to confirm student attendance or engagement after the last day to add for all Summer 2020 classes.”

-- Instructors should report non-compliant students on the class roll accessed through MyUK/Faculty Services/Class Rolls
+- Faculty/Instructors should report non-compliant students on the class roll accessed through MyUK/Faculty Services/Class Rolls.

 Specific questions regarding this policy should be directed to your college’s Associate Dean or to the University Registrar.